 Continued instruction in athletic weight training through participation in the off-season weight training of a sport during the second and subsequent years of participation in that sport at UMW.
-May be taken concurrently with HHP 135 Varsity Athletics.
 Students are expected to demonstrate knowledge and comprehension of basic and advanced conditioning skills through the use of resistance training.
 Graded on a Pass/No Pass basis.
 Repeatable; maximum 7 credits. (fall/spring)